 You may have noticed that

-contains is a template
+contains is a template function

-algorithm, and there’s actually an implementation in Phobos, but
+there’s actually an implementation in

-sadly it doesn’t work in CTFE.
+Phobos, but sadly it doesn’t work in CTFE.

 I tried another trick that’s simple and fast for short strings.
 The key idea is that there’s no point searching for a needle like “foo” if the haystack doesn’t even contain both the letters “f” and “o” in the first place.
 We can create a 64b hash of both strings that lets us do an approximate character subset test with a super-fast bitwise operation (like a bloom filter).
 The hashes for all the needle strings can be calculated at compile time, and the hash for the haystack (the user agent string) only needs to calculated once.